nfsrules/qwen2.5VL-R1/README.md

     --dataloader_num_workers 2
 ```

+- Metrics: Training loss and accuracy are logged every step to Wandb.

 ### GRPO Post-training (RL for reasoning)

 We also provide a GRPO (Group Relative Policy Optimization) training script with rewards for derivating a reasoning version of the model.